patthoege/brain-flip/README.md

 ### Start Game
 When clicked, the overlay text will close and the game starts with a running timer and moving counter.

-### Soundtrack Player
-Once the game begins, an immersive background music sets the tone for the gaming experience.

 ### Card Flip
 When a card is clicked, the card flips over and shows an image.
 Playing the click sound to provide feedback and engage the user.